Doberan Minster: The chalice cupboard

-The chalice cupboard, to the left of the tabernacle, is an exceptionally unique showpiece, created around 1310.
-There was room inside for 20 sets of utensils for celebrating mass (chalices, plates, jugs, spoons), probably for the 2 main and 18 side altars of the abbey church.
-Brick residue on the sidewalls show that the cupboard was originally built into a wall.
+The chalice cupboard, to the left of the tabernacle, was created around 1310.
+Twenty sets of utensils could be stored inside.
+These utensils, which included chalices, plates, jugs, and spoons, were used for celebrating mass.
+Such masses took place at the two main altars and 18 side-altars of the abbey church.
+Brick residue on the walls show that the cupboard was originally built into a wall.

-Worth noticing are the figures on the outside of the doors, depicting Mary, Christ, St Paul and Ezekiel, and the original paintings (only cleaned, never retouched) on the inside of the doors.
-There you can see Abel with the lamb and Melchisedek with the chalice, as a sign of the death offering of Jesus Christ.
+Figures on the outside of the doors depict Mary, Christ, Saint Paul and Ezekiel.
+Original paintings on the inside of the doors depict Abel with the lamb and Melchisedek with the chalice, as a sign of the death offering of Jesus Christ.
 On top you can see Jesus giving his blessing.
+These paintings have never been redone, only cleaned over the years.

 The credenza

 To the left is a credenza (around 1300).
 It is part of the original furnishings of the Gothic Minster and was carved from oak wood, like most of the other medieval wooden artifacts of the minster.
 It served for the preparation of liturgical utensils used when celebrating the Eucharist at the main altar.